tunequest

 Symphony No 6 "Tragic" [PO: Zander]

-Now iTunes displays each performance separately and it is easy to navigate via iPod.
+Now each performance has a unique identifier that iTunes displays separately and is easy to navigate via iPod.

 Drawbacks (3rd-generation iPods and earlier)